kukobistr323/betvictor-task/README.md

-# BetVictor Task – Java Software Engineer
+# Word Counter Task – Java Software Engineer

 This project is an implementation of a coding task for a Java Software Engineer position.
 It consists of two Spring Boot services that communicate via Kafka: